Cascade Campus

 MA 117.
 Medical Office Administrative Procedures.
 4 Credits.

-Covers medical reception room techniques.
-Includes appointment scheduling, telephone techniques, mail handling, financial record keeping, accounts receivable and payable, insurance, office care and management, and medical records management.
+Introduces principles of the Patient-Centered Medical Home model, including: social determinants of health, population management, data metrics, and continuous quality improvement.
+Covers administrative functions of a medical office, including: appointment scheduling, telephone techniques, financial record keeping, accounts receivable/payable, medical insurance, billing & coding, office care and management, and medical records management.
 Corequisite: MA 118.

 MA 118.
 Medical Office Administrative Procedures (Lab).
 2 Credits.